 Italian Gelato Flavors:

 Please note that Vivoli is CLOSED ON MONDAYS.

-While you can do a guided tour of Florence, we really enjoyed doing it on our own.
+While you can do a guided tour of Florence, we enjoyed doing it on our own.

-A self-guided walking tour of Florence allows you to truly experience the city in the way that it was meant to be seen, close up and at your own pace.
+Our self-guided Florence walking tour allowed us to truly experience the city in the way that it was meant to be seen, close up, and at our own pace.